 Moreover, you can keep your wedding costs down with the ikebana-inspired floral style (subject to the scale of your arrangements of course!).
 This is because you can maximise the benefits of buying in bulk by limiting your floral choice.

 Will the wedding style end up looking oriental?

 No. Although ikebana is originally a traditional Japanese art form, the styling does not end up looking oriental at all.
 It certainly is not about using Japanese lanterns as décor.
-Nor do you need to use foliage typically favoured in Japanese arrangements like bamboo leaves or pine branches.
+Nor do we only use foliage typically favoured in Japanese arrangements like bamboo leaves or pine branches.

 Instead, the ikebana-inspired floral style takes inspiration from the key aesthetic points of colour, line and form.
-As a matter of fact, the resulting look can often be quite sculpture-like and contemporary.
+As a matter of fact, the resulting look can often be quite modern and sculptural.